Sawiris Penn Scholars Application & Program Details

 Application Opens

-Application Due for Fall '23 Admission
+Applications Due for Fall '24 Admission

-Application Review, including interviews (in collaboration with Ain Shams, Foundation, Penn)
+Select applicant interviews (in collaboration with Ain Shams, Foundation, Penn)

-Admissions Decision Communicated to Students
+Admission Decision Communicated to Students

 Student Arrival to the Philadelphia Airport (PHL)